 - constitute a commitment, guarantee, or obligation on the part of the United States to provide for payment of principal or interest on the eligible debt financing instrument; or

 - create any right of a third party against the United States for payment under the eligible debt financing instrument.

 Enabling legislation is required at the state level for state DOTs to issue GARVEE debt.
-Additional information on the different options and issues addressed in state GARVEEE legislation, as well as onward links to actual GARVEE legislation is available on AASHTO's Center for Excellence in Project Finance.
+Additional information on the different options and issues addressed in state GARVEE legislation, as well as onward links to actual GARVEE legislation is available on the Build America Transportation Investment Center (BATIC) Institute: An AASHTO Center for Excellence.